DOL-DOM/OOPproject4/README.md

 ![image](https://user-images.githubusercontent.com/102032766/205343818-432b2639-eda7-44a1-b452-975ce3d7fcb2.png)

-can you see the image's name?
-Some name is not correct.
+Can you see the image's name?
+Some name are not correct.
 At now, some image can't be read well, so we need to make exepction case... (like at first, it starts 2 numbers and next 1 한글 and next, 4 numbers.. we give it some rules)